TEACHING AND LEARNING POLICY STATEMENT

 - A review of previous learning at the beginning of the lesson and a review of learning within the lesson during a plenary

-- Appropriate and timely feedback to enhance learning
+- Regular feedback to enhance learning and address misconceptions

-- Assessment for Learning present where the teacher uses recall and reflection and adapts teaching to address any misconceptions or to deepen learning when appropriate
+- Assessment for Learning present in all aspects of the lesson where the teacher uses recall and reflection and adapts teaching to meet needs within the lesson and within a sequence of lessons

 - Elements of Visual, Auditory and Kinaesthetic learning